Colloquially, memory is the ability to remember things. Medicine and psychology understand many different cognitive functions of the brain.

-Almost everyone knows such situations: the four-digit PIN no longer comes to mind at ATMs or when you clear out the shopping bags, you realize that you forgot the butter that made you go shopping.
+Almost everyone knows such situations: the four-digit PIN no longer comes to mind at ATMs or when you clear out the shopping bags, you realise that you forgot the butter that made you go shopping.

 And what was the name of the colleague from the other department?
 When looking at these few examples, such isolated memory failures are not a cause for concern.

-It's frustrating when you keep forgetting what you were going to do.
+It is frustrating when you keep forgetting what you were going to do.
 Ultimately, uncertainty in dealing with other people increases and confidence in one's own performance in work and private life fades.

 Causes and diagnosis of poor memory performance

-The progressive brain decay, which initially destroys short-term memory and also attacks long-term memory as the disease progresses, can be slowed down.
+The progressive brain decay, which initially destroys short-term memory and attacks long-term memory as the disease progresses, can be slowed down.

 But not every hint of forgetfulness is pathological and indicates impending dementia or Alzheimer's disease.
 A temporary decrease in memory is much more common.